Hey guys! TLG Content Team here with our 2nd meta report,

 Ever since Gernichora was released, she has been dominating the meta.
 This patch is no different.
 The question is, which version is the best?
-We've seen a few different variations running anything from Old Speartip with Griffins and Ghoul, to more of a Midrange version with Ponies and Ice Giants.
-Aifbowman's variation with Witchers has proven to be the most consistent one and he used it to reach 2650 MMR this season.
+We’ve seen a few different variations running anything from Old Speartip with Griffins and Ghouls, to more of a Midrange version with Ponies and Ice Giants.
+Aifbowman’s variation with Witchers has proven to be the most consistent one and he used it to reach 2650 MMR this season.
 This could very well be the strongest deck in the game.
 It dictates the pace of the match, adapts to every situation and outvalues most decks.

 Weaknesses: With Witchers, Riders and Foglets you have 4 bricks, which can be awkward on Red coin.
 You can always try to save your Riders (or even Witchers) for a R2 push.
-Engine overload decks can outvalue you in a long round if you can't win R1.
+Engine overload decks can outvalue you in a long round if you can’t win R1.
 You need to be conservative with your removal.
-Save Dorregaray, Whispess or even Cyclops for the crucial targets such as Ocvist and Saesenthessis: Blaze.
+Save Dorregaray, Whispess or even Cyclops for the crucial targets like Ocvist and Saesenthessis: Blaze.

 Considerations: If you don’t face a lot of Meve, replace Dorregaray and Alpha Werewolf with Roach and Nekker Warrior. -Wusubi